 - Non-lecture contact (laboratories, workshops, discussion and problem-working sessions, etc.): One two-hour or three-hour session is equivalent to one contact hour.

 - No more than three "contact hours" per day will be permitted.
 (Three "contact hours" are equivalent to 0.2 credits).

 - Credit may be accumulated at the rate of no more than one credit per week.

 - Courses numbered at the 100-, 200-, 300, and 500-level are ineligible for graduate credit.
 400 level classes are eligible for graduate credit provided they were not used in fulfillment of an undergraduate degree requirement.

-Credit by examination will be awarded upon successful completion of a formal examination (typically written) at a normal standard for examinations within the department/program.
-The examination must be approved by a committee composed of the examiner plus two Full Members of the Graduate Faculty.
-A copy of the examination, the student's answers, and the names of the examiner and the approving faculty member must be placed in the student's file in the department/program.
+Credit by examination will be awarded upon successful completion of a formal examination (typically written) at a normal standard for examinations within the department or program.
+The examination must be approved by a committee composed of the examiner plus two full members of the graduate faculty.
+A copy of the examination, the student’s answers, and the names of the examiner and the other committee members must be placed in the student’s file in the department or program.